effepivi/ICE4131-HPC/LAB7-ray-tracing-MPI-omp/README.md

 # Parallelise the code using OpenMP

 Copy/Paste the content of `main-mpi.cxx` into `main-mpi-omp.cxx`.
 Use a `pragma` to parallelise a for loop.
-See [../LAB4-ray-tracing-omp](../LAB4-ray-tracing-omp).
+See [../LAB5-ray-tracing-omp](../LAB5-ray-tracing-omp).
 Compile.

 # Run your program

 1. To run your program, launch a job.
 DO NOT RUN IT DIRECTLY ON `hawklogin.cf.ac.uk`.
 Be nice to other users!
 2. See [Lab 2](../LAB2) for an explanation.
-3. I provided a script, [`submit-mpi-omp.sh`](../../SimpleRayTracing/submit-mpi-omp.sh).
+3. I provided a script, [`submit-mpi-omp.sh`](https://github.com/effepivi/SimpleRayTracing/blob/master/submit-mpi-omp.sh).
 Edit this file to use your email address in `echo "##SBATCH --mail-user=YOUREMAILADDRESS@bangor.ac.uk`.
-`submit-mpi.sh` creates another 4*8=32 scripts `submit-mpi-*-*.sh` and submit the jobs with 1, 2, 3, and 4 nodes with 1, 4, 8, 16, 24, 40, 80 and 160 threads on each node.
+`submit-mpi-omp.sh` creates another 4*8=32 scripts `submit-mpi-omp-*-*.sh` and submit the jobs with 1, 2, 3, and 4 nodes with 1, 4, 8, 16, 24, 40, 80 and 160 threads on each node.

 For example, the script below `submit-mpi-omp-4-40.sh` is the script used to submit a job with 40 threads on 4 a total of 160 threads.